anthkris/100-days-of-code/log.md

 ## Day 3: January 12, 2017
 **Today's Progress**: Code Wars Kata Practice

 **Thoughts:** I only finished one or two kata before getting stuck!
 I'd forgotten about Code Wars until I saw it in someone else's 100 Days of Code log.
 It's good for me to get back to practicing these sorts of things.
+I'm finding that my code is verbose when compared to many of the other solutions.
+I should probably take more time to look closely at them and try and copy their use of functions like map and slice.

 **Link to work:** [My Code Wars Profile](https://www.codewars.com/users/anthkris)